|

 accept(visitor, depth, includePhantoms ?
 IContainer.INCLUDE_PHANTOMS : IResource.NONE);

-- the depth to which members of this resource should be
+accept in interface IResourcevisitor - the visitordepth - the depth to which members of this resource should be

 visited.
-One of IResource.DEPTH_ZERO
+One of IResource.DEPTH_ZERO, IResource.DEPTH_ONE,

-if phantom resources are
+or IResource.DEPTH_INFINITE.includePhantoms - true if phantom resources are

-if phantom resources are not of
+of interest; false if phantom resources are not of

 interest.

-- if this request fails.
+org.eclipse.core.runtime.CoreException - if this request fails.
 Reasons include:

-is false
+includePhantoms is false and

-this resource does not exist.includePhantoms
+this resource does not exist.includePhantoms is true and

-this resource does not exist and is not a phantom.IResource.isPhantom()
+this resource does not exist and is not a phantom.IResource.isPhantom(),

 IResource.accept(IResourceVisitor,int,int)

-public void accept(IResourceVisitor visitor, int depth, int memberFlags) throws org.eclipse.core.runtime.CoreException
+public void accept(IResourceVisitor visitor,

-method is called with this
+IResourcevisit method is called with this

 resource.
-If the visitor returns false
+If the visitor returns false,

 this resource's members are not visited.